Antonio Pujía: Academic life

-In the early years of study he didn't even dreamed of becoming a teacher.
+About teaching, Pujía said that he had never dreamed of becoming a teacher in his early years of study.
+In the early years of study he hadn't dreamed of becoming a teacher.
 I wanted to learn from my teachers, Fioravanti, Bigatti, Troiano Troiani, and then worked in their studios for a living.
 Teaching comes in 1949, when I won a prize in the Students and Alumni Association of Fine Arts (MEEBA) and its president called me to give classes.
 'Not at all, I did not finish the Pueyrredón' I remember I answered.
 I resisted a little, and offered me to test a month.
 Then was born that kind of passion aroused by the teaching, which is a form of learning.

-For several decades he taught sculpture in the National College of Fine Arts Ernesto de la Cárcova, in the National School of Fine Arts Prilidiano Pueyrredón and in the School of Fine Arts Manuel Belgrano.
+For several decades he taught sculpture in the National College of Fine Arts Ernesto de la Cárcova, the National School of Fine Arts Prilidiano Pueyrredón, and the School of Fine Arts Manuel Belgrano.
 He was invited every year to give a lecture at UNA (National University of the Arts), in a cycle of "Talks with Leading Exponents of Visual Arts".

-For many years and currently, Pujia dictates Seminars on Modeling in Beeswax, in his studio in Floresta neighborhood.
-The course focuses on the ancient technique of using beeswax sculpture and the diversity of its use: both, as a raw material to keep the pieces in wax and its application to the famous "lost wax casting" for parts both large and small pieces of jewelry to format.
+For many years until his passing, Pujía dictated seminars on Modeling in Beeswax, in his studio in Floresta neighborhood.
+The course focuses on the ancient technique of using bees in wax sculpture and the diversity of its use both as a raw material to keep the pieces in wax and its application to the famous "lost wax casting" for parts both large and small pieces of jewelry to format.